pfig/knobs/README.md

 As you can see, the red knob needs to travel 270° between its minimum and maximum positions, while the blue knob will need to travel 315°.
-If we want to accomplish this with 10 images, we need to rotate each image by 30° each time for the red knob, and 35° for the blue one.
+If we want to accomplish this with 10 images, we need to rotate each image by 30° each time for the red knob, and 35° for the blue one. **The starting angle is measured from 0° to the pointer's minimum position.**

 I put together two very crude knobs showing what this looks like in action.
 This is what both knobs look like when resting at _zero_: